Introduction to integrating SEO strategy and social media

 sameAsin the JSON-LD of the About pages. - Identical handles on Instagram, Facebook and Twitter.

-- A pinned post on Twitter containing a short biography, a canonically tagged link and a “who we are” infographic reused on Pinterest.
+- A pinned post on Twitter containing a short biography, a canonically tagged link, and a «who we are” infographic reused on Pinterest.

 Influencers and «share of SERP”: occupy all the sites that rank